noamross/redoc/README.md

 previous chunk.
 If chunk outputs are moved, code chunks move with them.
 Inline code outputs that are deleted are not restored.

-Redocs also store the original `.Rmd` used to make thim internally, which can be extracted and used to diff against the original.
+Redocs also store the original `.Rmd` used to make them internally, which can be extracted and used to diff against the original.

 ``` r